-Where there is a case of suspected criminal behaviour by a member of staff or headteacher, an initial assessment of whether an incident should be reported to the police will be undertaken by the Executive Team.
+Where there is a case of suspected criminal behaviour by a member of staff or Head of School, an initial assessment of whether an incident should be reported to the police will be undertaken by the Executive Team.
 This will be carried out by only gathering enough information to establish the facts of the case.

 All initial investigations will be fully documented (using CPOMs) to preserve any relevant evidence.
-If the decision dictates, Executive, or Senior leaders, under the advice of the Executive team will report the incident to the police.
+If the decision dictates, Executive, or Senior leaders, under the advice of the Executive Team will report the incident to the police.

 School must ensure that any further action taken does not interfere with any police action taken.
-However, school retain the discretion to continue investigations and enforce school sanctions so long as this does not conflict with police action.
+However, school retain the discretion to continue investigations and enforce school consequences so long as this does not conflict with police action.

 When making a report to the police, school will often make a tandem report to the local children's social care.
-This will be completed by the designated safeguarding lead (or deputy), as set out in Keeping children safe in education (KCSIE).
+This will be completed by the designated safeguarding lead (or deputy), as set out in Keeping Children Safe In Education (KCSIE).